Kandacekay/Kandacekay/README.md

 ## *I am Kandace*

 ### **ABOUT ME**
-A hunger for knowledge drives me.
-My excitement lies in learning how to code and utilizing my creativity and curiosity to excel both biologically and technologically.
+##A hunger for knowledge drives me.
+##My excitement lies in learning how to code and utilizing my creativity and curiosity to excel both biologically and technologically.
+##:woman_student:  AS in Biotechnology: Spring 2023
+##:computer: Data Science Bootcamp: May 2023-November 2023
 <!--
 **Kandacekay/Kandacekay** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.